NOS CYCLISTES À TRAVERS

 Track cycling was very popular in France in the last decade of the XIXth century.
 More than 40 tracks were opened in the country between 1893 and 1900.

 The game played on the map starts in Bordeaux.
 As you can see, the Bordeaux-Paris race is mentioned on the board.
 Of course Bordeaux-Paris is one of the most important early road races, first run on 23 May 1891.
 As a comparison, the Tour de France "only" started in 1903.
-It is easy to suppose that, had the Tour de France been organized when this game was made, it would also be mentioned.
+It is easy to suppose that, had the Tour de France been organised when this game was made, it would also be mentioned.

-Remark that Alsace and Lorraine do not form part of France (they were annexed to the German Empire in 1871, and annexed back to France after WWI)
+Remark that Alsace and Lorraine do not form part of France (they were annexed to the German Empire in 1871 and annexed back to France after WWI).

 Unfortunate composition: it looks like the soldiers just shot the fallen rider.
 Notice a member of the cyclist infantry (which was created in France in 1892).